jbdamask/wkid-smaaht/README.md

     - Stack name: chat-aws-slack
     - Paste in values from what you created earlier for
         - EcrRepositoryUri
-        - OpenAIAPISecretArn
+        - OpenAIAPISecretArn (NOTE: THIS IS THE SECRETS MANAGER RECORD ARN, NOT THE TOKEN)
-        - SlackAppSecretArn
+        - SlackAppSecretArn (NOTE: THIS IS THE SECRETS MANAGER RECORD ARN, NOT THE TOKEN)
-        - SlackBotSecretArn
+        - SlackBotSecretArn (NOTE: THIS IS THE SECRETS MANAGER RECORD ARN, NOT THE TOKEN)
     - Choose your vpc and private subnet IDs
     - Follow through the rest of the CloudFormation wizard.
 Add the Tag `AppName:ChatAWS Slack`, otherwise just leave the defaults and keep clicking Next
     - Check the box acknowledging that the script creates IAM resources and slick Submit